Submissions due: 2020 August 28, midnight anywhere on earth (AoE, UTC -12) (firm)

 Computing the angles of the sun in the sky for any date/time and lat/long

 The goal of this workshop is to publish several spatial gems contributed by the participants.
 While a gem may have already been published as a small part of a paper, extracting it into a gem makes it much more likely to be found and used by others.
 Good gems will stay relevant for a long time.
-Each gem will be two to six pages long.
+Each gem will be two to eight pages long.
 Where appropriate, a good gem will include numerical examples so programmers can verify their implementations, but it should not be a research paper with results on multiple test cases.
 You can share code to support your gem if you feel it would be helpful.
 You can include short blocks of code in your paper, and you can share longer code in an open source repository of your choice, with a pointer in your paper.
 An example spatial gem is here.
 Please contact the organizers if you have an idea you would like to discuss.

 At the workshop, authors of accepted gems will work together to edit each other’s papers to improve clarity and readability.
 The workshop will be different from a mini-conference, because participants will work together on their papers.
 For collaborative editing, we require that all submissions be in the form of a shared Overleaf project in LaTeX.